kopacm/SQL-Questions/Employees With Same Birth Month CASE_WHEN.md

----
-tags:
-  - resource
-Area:
 Links:
   - https://platform.stratascratch.com/coding/10355-employees-with-same-birth-month?code_type=3
----

 At the beginning of this task, I used the following SQL concepts and constructs in MySQL:

-- `SELECT` and `FROM` to choose columns and the table
 - `GROUP BY` to aggregate at the department (profession) level
 - `SUM()` as an aggregate function
 - `CASE WHEN ...
 THEN ...
 ELSE ...
 END` for conditional aggregation